+256 704347452 info@paradiseadventurevacations.com

 Diet: Carnivore

-Leopards are carnivores and hunt small antelopes, warthogs, hyraxes and monkeys/baboons, their diet also includes birds and reptiles.
-They store their kill up trees to keep it safe from Lions and Hyenas.
+Leopards are carnivores and hunt a wide variety of mammals which can range from small mammals to large ungulates, reptiles to birds and sometimes to insects.
+They store their kill under thick vegetation or up in the tree branches to keep it safe from Lions and Hyenas.

 Habitat

 They can be found in most of sub-Saharan Africa.
-Their habitat is wide and they can be seen in semi-arid land, scrubland, Bush, savannahs, mountain lowland rainforests, riverine forest and rocky outcrops.
-They like to sun themselves on termite mounds or rocky outcrops.
+Their habitat is wide and they can be seen in semi-arid land, scrubland, Bush, savannahs, mountain lowland rainforests, riverine forest and rocky outcrops and they like to sun themselves on termite mounds or rocky outcrops.

 Size and Lifespan

-Male leopards are larger than females, weighing up to 130-200 lbs, whilst females weigh between 75 and 88 lbs.
-They grow up to 2.3 meters long at stand approx 28 inches at the shoulder for adults.
-Generally they live for 15-20 years in the wild
+Male leopards are larger than females weighing up to 130-200 lbs while females weigh between 75 and 88 lbs.
+They grow up to 2.3 meters long and stand approximately 28 inches at the shoulder for adults and they generally live for 15-20 years in the wild.

 Reproduction

-Leopards breed all year round, and can have between 2 to 6 cubs.
-The females will raise the cubs by themselves.
-The gestation period is anything from 90-112 days and they will become independant adults at between 18 to 22 months.
-Leopard cubs are kept hidden for the first couple of months and at about 4 months old the mother starts to train the cubs to hunt small animals.
+Leopards breed all year round and can have between 2 to 6 cubs and the females raise the cubs by themselves.
+The gestation period is anything from 90-112 days and they become independent adults at between 18 to 22 months.
+Leopard cubs are kept hidden for the first couple of months, and at about 4 months old, the mother starts to train the cubs to hunt small animals.

 Predators and Threats

-Humans have been and a remain the main threat to the survival of leopards, whose numbers, whilst currently numerous, are decreasing.
-Human induced habitat loss, fragmentation/degradation, hunting/gathering, pest control is having a continued impact in the survivals of leopards.
+Humans have been and have remained the main threat to the survival of leopards, whose numbers whilst currently numerous, are decreasing.
+Human induced habitat loss, fragmentation or degradation, hunting or gathering, pest control is having a continued impact in the survivals of leopards.